 We assumed the rights and obligations of Acuity's \$4.0 million term loan with Horizon Financial, Inc., in connection with the Mergers.
 The term loan bears interest at 12.23%, which is payable monthly commencing September 15, 2005.
 The principal is payable in 12 equal monthly installments commencing August 2007.
 Principal on the term loan matures as follows: \$1.7 million during 2007 and \$2.3 million during 2008.
 The term loan is collateralized by all personal property of the Acuity, except intellectual property, and contains certain negative covenants that limit the payment of cash dividends, redemption of equity securities, change in ownership, and the creation or extinguishment of debt.
-In connection with the issuance of the term note, Acuity issued warrants to purchase 200,000 shares of Series B at \$2.00 per share and warrants to purchase 25,000 shares of common stock at \$0.01 per share.
+In connection with the issuance of the term note, Acuity issued warrants to purchase 200,000 shares of Series B at \$2.00 per share which converted to 1,037,900 shares and 235,932 shares, respectively; of our common stock upon consummation of the Mergers in addition to warrants to purchase 25,000 shares of common stock at \$0.01 per share, which converted to 129,736 warrants to purchase our common stock upon consummation of the Mergers.

 In connection with the consummation of the Mergers, we assumed the rights and obligations of Acuity under the line of credit Acuity had with the Frost Group.
 We also amended and restated the Frost Group line of credit to provide additional available borrowing capacity.
 Under this amended and restated line of credit, we gained access to \$8.0 million in available borrowings and we assumed Acuity's existing obligation to repay \$4.0 million outstanding under the line of credit.
-We are obligated to pay interest monthly on outstanding borrowings under the line of credit at a 10% annual rate.
-In connection with the assumption and amendment of the line of credit, the Company granted warrants to purchase 4,000,000 shares of eXegenics' common stock to the Frost Group.
+We are obligated to pay interest upon maturity, capitalized quarterly on outstanding borrowings under the line of credit at a 10% annual rate.
+In connection with the assumption and amendment of the line of credit, we granted warrants to purchase 4,000,000 shares of our common stock to the Frost Group.
 The fair value of the warrants was determined to be \$12.4 million using the Black-Scholes option valuation model.
-Because the issuance of the warrants and the increase in the line of credit were conditioned upon the completion of the Mergers, the value of the warrants has been allocated on a relative fair value basis to the cost of the Acuity acquisition (\$1.3 million), the cost of the reverse merger between Froptix and eXegenics (\$11.0 million) and debt commitment fee (\$0.1 million).
+Because the issuance of the warrants and the increase in the line of credit were conditioned upon the completion of the Mergers, the value of the warrants has been allocated on a relative fair value basis to the cost of the Acuity acquisition (\$1.3 million), the cost of the reverse merger between Froptix and OPKO (\$11.0 million) and debt commitment fee (\$0.1 million).